Abandoned & Little-Known Airfields:

 Summersville Airport was not yet depicted on the June 1957 Huntington Sectional Chart.

-The earliest depiction which has been located of Summersville Airport was on the May 1958 Huntington Sectional Chart.
+The earliest aeronautical chart depiction which has been located of Summersville Airport was on the May 1958 Huntington Sectional Chart.

 It depicted Summersville as having an 1,800' unpaved runway.

-The only photo which has been located showing the original Nicholas County Airport in operation was a 4/26/63 USGS aerial view,
+The only photo which is available of the original Nicholas County Airport in operation was a 4/26/63 USGS aerial view,

 which depicted the field as having a single unpaved northwest/southeast runway,